Yasmeen1211/Vehicle-Detection-and-Tracking/README.md

 # Vehicle-Detection-and-Tracking
 Developed a vehicle detection and tracking system using OpenCV, implementing real-time tracking capabilities to identify and monitor vehicles in various environments.
+Technologies Used: OpenCV, Machine Learning, Python